Sump Soda® Coolant Additive

-End Coolant Odor with Sump Soda™ Coolant Additive!
+End Coolant Odor with Sump Soda® Coolant Additive!

 Stop the Stink!

-Bugs (bacteria) love coolants.
-Sump Soda ends odor.
+Bugs (bacteria) love coolants and process water.
+Sump Soda® ends odor.
 Kills bacteria.
 Extends coolant life!
 Stops bacteria!
 Prevents health issues!

 Bacterial and fungal contamination in your coolants cause foul odors, reduce CNC coolant life, create health concerns (dermatitis).
-Sump Soda™ Coolant Conditioner is a simple, convenient and professional-strength, tank-side microbiostat coolant additive for fresher, cleaner-smelling and much longer-lasting machine coolants.
+Sump Soda® Coolant Conditioner is a simple, convenient and professional-strength, tank-side microbiostat coolant additive for fresher, cleaner-smelling and much longer-lasting machine coolants and process water.

 • Eliminates foul odors and smells in the shop